For all you need to know about the Bicep language, check out the Bicep documentation.

 See more frequently asked questions on Microsoft Learn

-We are here to help you be successful with Bicep, please do not hesitate to reach out to us.
+The Bicep team is here to help you be successful with Bicep.
+Don't hesitate to reach out.

 You can see the state of the issues in our GitHub Project.

-The Bicep team is hosting an open community call for users of Bicep - go here to get invited, and follow the labeled issues for updates.
+The Bicep team hosts an open community call for users of Bicep.
+Go here to get invited, and follow the labeled issues for updates.

-You can find recordings of our community calls on the Azure Deployments & Governance YouTube Channel.
+You can find recordings of the community calls on the Azure Deployments & Governance YouTube Channel.

 You can also find us on social media on the following platforms:

-You can also get into touch with others users on the community-created Azure Bicep users group on LinkedIn.
+You can also get in touch with other users through the community-created Azure Bicep users group on LinkedIn.

-Because we are now treating the ARM Template as an IL, we expect and encourage other implementations of IL (ARM Template) generation.
-We'll keep a running list of alternatives for creating ARM templates that may better fit your use case.
+Because the ARM Template is now treated as an IL, other implementations of IL (ARM Template) generation are expected and encouraged.
+This list provides alternatives for creating ARM templates that might better fit your use case.

-When using the Bicep VS Code extension, VS Code collects usage data and sends it to Microsoft to help improve our products and services.
-Read our privacy statement to learn more.
-If you don’t wish to send usage data to Microsoft, you can set the telemetry.enableTelemetry setting to false.
-Learn more in our FAQ.
+When you use the Bicep VS Code extension, VS Code collects usage data and sends it to Microsoft to help improve our products and services.
+Read the privacy statement to learn more.
+If you don't want to send usage data to Microsoft, set the telemetry.enableTelemetry setting to false.
+For more information, see the FAQ.

-All files except for the Azure Architecture SVG Icons (here and here) in the repository are subject to the MIT license.
+All files in the repository, except for the Azure Architecture SVG Icons (here and here), are subject to the MIT license.

 The Azure Architecture SVG Icons (here and here) used in the Bicep VS Code extension are subject to the Terms of Use.

-See Contributing to Bicep for information on building/running the code, contributing code, contributing examples and contributing feature requests or bug reports.
+For information on building and running the code, contributing code, contributing examples, and contributing feature requests or bug reports, see Contributing to Bicep.